mcascallares/mongodb-automation/README.md

 ### Running a single container

-Launch a single mongodb-automation container where we are going to deploy one or more mongod instances
+Launch a single mongodb-automation container where we are going to deploy one or more mongod instances:

     docker run -d \
         -p 27017:27017 \